ishanasahota/rnd_chemical_inventory_final/README.md

 # Inventory Scripts

 This repository contains all the Python tools and automation required to maintain a clean, streamlined inventory system for R&D chemicals and fluids.
-The solution is centered around an Excel file called `rnd_chemical_inventory.xlsx`, and the codebase automates inventory updates, stock takiing, barcode generation, reorder notifications, and expired item cleanup.
+The solution is centered around an Excel file called `rnd_chemical_inventory.xlsx`, and the codebase automates inventory updates, stock taking, barcode generation, reorder notifications, and expired item cleanup.

 ## Repository Contents